inf9matics/as312223Obsidian/README.md

 - Discord: [**trabus322**](https://discord.com/users/247381425228218368)
 - matrix: [**@trabus322:matix.trabus322.eu**](https://matrix.to/#/@trabus322:matrix.trabus322.eu)

-The main repository is on [gitea.trabus322.eu](https://gitea.trabus322.eu/inf9rmatics/as312223Notes) (but you have to ask for access)
+The main repository is on [gitea.trabus322.eu](https://gitea.trabus322.eu/inf9rmatics/as312223Notes) (but you have to ask for access (students can register based on their student email on keycloak))

 # Important